KrutzOtrem/Shin-s-Overlays/README.md

 Greetings!
 In this repository, I’ll be sharing overlays, themes, and backgrounds I’ve created for my white Trimui Brick.

-Although I’ll keep updating this repository, the first full theme I’m sharing is called *Pearly Gate*.
-The menu design takes inspiration from CRTs, and the emulator overlays are all based on original console samples—just reworked with modern color palettes to match the overall vibe.
+Although there are four main themes in this repository, if you're only interested in vanilla overlays, you'll find them under the Vanilla tag.
+Otherwise, the menu design draws inspiration from CRT aesthetics, and the emulator overlays are all based on original console samples—just reworked with modern color palettes to match the overall vibe.

-I know this style won’t suit everyone, so I’ll also be creating other designs and color palettes, along with matching backgrounds to go with them.
-I'll also include the *Vanilla* version in case you’d prefer not to match the overlay with your theme.

 All overlays have a depth effect that probably took me longer to perfect than it should have.
 I didn’t make separate versions without it, but if you're not a fan, feel free to DM me and I’ll send you a set without the effect.